 Since many people choose to move during the warmer weather, that means leases will be up, and we’ll all begin moving again.
 A question that lurks in every apartment dweller’s mind is how to get the security deposit back.

-This is a checklist of six steps to take during the moving process so you can get your security deposit back.
+This is a moving out checklist that list six steps to take during the moving process so you can get your security deposit back.

 1. Provide a notice to your landlord.